 Limbee Glade Reserve in Huntingdale is a drainage reserve and public open space that typically floods in winter.

-As part of the City's commitment to provide adequate protection from stormwater damage and suitable levels of public open space, this drainage asset will soon be transformed.
-The current drainage swale will be converted to an underground drainage storage system.
-This will allow the remaining area to be turfed and irrigated.
+As part of the City's commitment to provide adequate protection from stormwater damage and suitable levels of public open space, this drainage asset is being transformed.
+The drainage swale has been converted to an underground drainage storage system, which will allow the remaining area to be turfed and irrigated.
 Some new nature play equipment will be installed including log steppers and a bird nest swing.

 To increase the level of access, new pathways will be installed around the park and new trees will be planted to increase the level of shade across the reserve.